JINXPIL/flclash-converter/README.en.md

   </a>
 </p>

-**Network Builder** is an advanced 100% local web tool (Single-File HTML / Vanilla JS) designed for managing, testing, and converting proxy servers.
-It provides a user-friendly interface to parse nodes from any source and instantly generate highly optimized routing profiles for FlClash, Nekobox (Xray), and Sing-box.
+**Network Builder** is an advanced 100% local web tool (Single-File HTML / Vanilla JS) for managing, testing, and converting proxy servers.
+It provides a convenient interface for parsing nodes from any source and instantly generating optimized routing profiles for FlClash, Nekobox (Xray), and Sing-box.

 > [!IMPORTANT]
-> **Educational Purposes Only.** This project was created exclusively for research and educational purposes.
+> **For educational purposes only.** This project was created exclusively for research purposes.
 Please do not use it for illegal activities.
-The author assumes no responsibility for any misuse of this tool.
-All processing is done strictly locally in your browser (Zero-Trust).
+The author is not responsible for any misuse of this tool.
+All calculations are performed strictly locally in your browser (Zero-Trust).

-As a powerful networking tool, Network Builder delivers extreme performance without relying on backend servers, supports over 10 protocols, and offers deep UI customization.
+As a powerful networking tool, Network Builder delivers top performance without backend servers, supports over 10 protocols, and offers deep UI customization.

 ### 📸 Interface